DecadeReverb/strainer-asp-dotnet/README.md

 ## Strainer model

-Stariner model is based on four properties:
+Strainer model is based on four properties:

 ### Sorts